rockerBOO/awesome-neovim/README.md

 - [sontungexpt/bim.nvim](https://github.com/sontungexpt/bim.nvim) - Enhances insert mode key mapping by showing typed keys in real time, without waiting for timeoutlen.
 It provides a responsive and intuitive insert-mode experience, ideal for complex input workflows like ime.
 - [folke/which-key.nvim](https://github.com/folke/which-key.nvim) - Neovim plugin that shows a popup with possible keybindings of the command you started typing.
 - [nvim-mini/mini.nvim#mini.clue](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-clue.md) - Module of `mini.nvim` to show next key clues.
 Has opt-in triggers, shows next key information after customizable delay, allows hydra-like submodes, and more.
-- [mrjones2014/legendary.nvim](https://github.com/mrjones2014/legendary.nvim) - Define your keymaps, commands, and autocommands as simple Lua tables, and create a legend for them at the same time (like VS Code's Command Palette), integrates with `which-key.nvim`.
+- [mrjones2014/legendary.nvim](https://github.com/mrjones2014/legendary.nvim) - Define your keymaps, commands, and autocommands as simple Lua tables, and create a legend for them at the same time (like VSCode's Command Palette), integrates with `which-key.nvim`.
 - [Iron-E/nvim-cartographer](https://github.com/Iron-E/nvim-cartographer) - a more convenient `:map`ping syntax for Lua environments.
 - [LionC/nest.nvim](https://github.com/LionC/nest.nvim) - Lua utility to map keys concisely using cascading trees.
 Also allows binding Lua functions to keys.
 - [slugbyte/unruly-worker.nvim](https://github.com/slugbyte/unruly-worker.nvim) - A ridiculously fun alternative keymap for the workman keyboard layout, with lots of powerful features for working with yank, marks, macros, LSP, and more.
 Built and configured with Lua.